 3. Value-based approach.
 The big difference compared to the two above is that you look at what your customers want, what value they see (or not) in your cloud services, and what they’re prepared to pay.

 If you’ve been wondering how best to approach this kind of managed services marketing:

 Start with value-based pricing (C), then check what you’ve found against cost-based pricing (A) and competitive pricing (B).

-If necessary, define a couple of options to your service offering, while still keeping it simple.
+If necessary, define a couple of options for your service offering, while still keeping it simple.
 Then you can sell the full service to customers who see value in all of it, without losing sales to those who only want to pay for a more basic version.